noellerobertson/marmot/README.md

-# operationmarmot
+# Marmot

-A tamper detection script with additional features.
+A tamper detection script that monitors a file and displays activity on another terminal window.